calvinl/ng-phonegap/README.md

     cd app && cordova emulate

-Now watch how your app get's "hot-deployed" as you edit the assets!
+Now watch how your app gets "hot-deployed" as you edit the assets!

 You can always remove the Cordova GapReload plugin whenever you don't need it anymore::